sedelmeyer/predicting-crime/pages/model-trees.md

 > The plot below shows that at a depth of 11 we have the highest mean CV score.
 The standard deviation at depth=11 is also not too wide.
 Depths 11-13 are very similar so any of those could potentially work and have been tested.
 ![trees_dif_depths]({{ site.url }}/figures/model-trees/trees_dif_depths.PNG)

-Given our optimal mean CV score we built our first model called "best_cv_tree" model with the following parameters:
+Given our optimal mean CV score we built our first model called "best_cv_tree" model with the max_depth parameter set to 11:
 ```py
 best_cv_tree = DecisionTreeClassifier(max_depth=11)
 ```